Skip to content

 Shipping Deals

-One way that wineries encourage eCommerce sales is by offering deals on shipping.
-This includes free shipping.
-Formulate a strategy for structuring your shipping deals, and then keep track of the process.
+Wineries encourage eCommerce sales by offering shipping deals, including free shipping.
+Formulate a strategy for structuring your shipping deals, then track the process.

 Consider Regulations

 There are laws restricting certain kinds of deals.
-California’s ABC states that “No free goods or premiums may be provided in connection with the marketing and sale of alcoholic beverages.”
-So know the rules first!
+California’s ABC states, "No free goods or premiums may be provided in connection with the marketing and sale of alcoholic beverages.”
+So, know the rules first!

 Choosing A Carrier

-The impression your wine packaging makes on your consumer is just a small piece of the overall delivery experience.
-Be sure to select the best carrier that can deliver you an optimal “final mile” experience!
+The impression your wine packaging makes on your consumer is just a tiny piece of the overall delivery experience.
+Select the best carrier to deliver an optimal “final mile” experience!

 Ice Pack shipping

 Summer shipping may need to include the use of ice packs.
 Ice packs cannot be simply added to an existing shipper and be effective.
-This will require you to create a completely different package type, costing you more money, adding the cost of the ice packs themselves, and potentially the new dimensional weight.
+This will require you to create an entirely different package type, costing you more money, adding the cost of the ice packs and potentially the new dimensional weight.

 ISTA Testing For Wine Packaging

-International Safe Transit Association (ISTA) testing helps brands to create packaging that will protect against shock, vibration, compression and any other atmospheric hazards in the distribution environment.
+International Safe Transit Association (ISTA) testing helps brands create packaging that protects against shock, vibration, compression, and other atmospheric hazards in the distribution environment.

-This allows you to eliminate the need for multiple trial shipments, and get your products to market faster, while also ensuring their survival.
+This allows you to eliminate the need for multiple trial shipments, get your products to market faster, and ensure their survival.

 It can also help you negotiate lower freight and cargo insurance rates - due to the confirmed lower risk of shipment damage.

 We conduct a range of shipping tests (vibration, drop test, etc.) so that you are certified and ready to go.
-We partner with you through the entire process and make sure there aren’t any surprises - and if there are we are ready to solve them.
+We partner with you through the entire process and ensure there aren’t any surprises; if there are, we are prepared to solve them.

-If packaging is not tested and not approved by the carriers in advance, then they will not pay any damage claims.
-Without approval, it may also put your other approved packages at risk as well.
+If packaging is not tested and approved by the carriers in advance, they will not pay any damage claims.
+Without approval, it may also put your other approved packages at risk.

 Bennett Makes Wine Packaging